dexkluu/Kanji-Flashcard-Structure/README.md

 ```
 where the print would continue for however many characters the user wants.
 This can be copy and pasted into the quizlet flashcard maker where the "~" can be used to separate character from information and th "|" can be used to separate the different flashcards.

+# Replicating the results
+One can simply run kanji_flashcards.py which will load the scraped data from the pickle file and print the formatted data. top_kanji.py will scrape the information off of jisho.org.

 # Author
 Dexter Luu